 - Membership in HWA or StokerCon is not necessary in order to apply.

-- The application period each year shall be determined by the Scholarship Committees.
+- The application period each year shall be determined by the Scholarship Committee.

-- Scholarships will be awarded as the result of the competitive vetting process described below (see Rules 8 and 9).
+- Scholarships will be awarded as the result of the vetting process described below.

-- The Chairs of the yearly StokerCon will act at the sub-committee that selects the winner of The Scholarship From Hell The sub-committee has the discretion not to announce a winner if it feels no applicant is up to the required standard.
-The sub-committee may not allocate joint winners of the Scholarship.
-They may not give The Scholarship From Hell to anyone who has won another HWA-funded Scholarship in the same year.
-They may not give the Scholarship to a writer who has previously won any of HWA’s Scholarships.
+- The committee has the discretion not to announce a winner if it feels no applicant has met the required standard.
+The committee may not allocate joint winners of the Scholarship.
+They may not give The Scholarship From Hell to anyone who has won another HWA-funded scholarship in the past twelve months from the date the scholarship will be awarded.

-- The Application Form must include a section in which the Applicant supplies a brief essay (of no more than 250 words) in which the Applicant describes what sort of educational opportunities they hope the Scholarship will provide for them, including what they hope to gain from attending StokerCon, what workshops they will find most useful, and how they hope the award will advance their writing career.
+- The application form must include a section for the applicant to supply an essay of no more than 250 words in which they describe the educational opportunities they hope the scholarship will provide for them.
+This essay should include what they hope to gain from attending StokerCon, and how they hope the award will advance their writing career.

-- The sub-committee should rely primarily on the applicant’s essay as described in Rule 8 when making their selection, but may also consider the following matters:
+- The committee should rely primarily on the applicant’s essay when making their selection, but may also consider the following:

-- The quality and potential shown in each applicants’ written work to date (including any examples the sub-committee may seek out);
+- The quality and potential shown in the applicant’s written work to date.

-- The winner of The Scholarship From Hell will receive round-trip economy airfare (within the U.S. or Canada) for one to the city hosting StokerCon; hotel accommodations for the length of StokerCon; a StokerCon membership; and access to all workshops of the winner’s choosing.
-The winner will work with HWA’s Administrator to make all arrangements (the winner may either request reimbursement if they choose to make their own arrangements, or may ask the Administrator to make all arrangements on their behalf).
+- The winner will work with HWA’s administrator to make all arrangements.
+The winner may either request reimbursement if they choose to make their own arrangements, or may ask the administrator to make all arrangements on their behalf.